Hurricane Ingrid

-Hurricane Ingrid was one of two tropical cyclones, along with Hurricane Manuel, to strike Mexico within a 24-hour period, the first such occurrence since 1958.
+Hurricane Ingrid was one of two tropical cyclones, along with Hurricane Manuel, to affect Mexico within a 24-hour period, the first such occurrence since 1958.
 Ingrid was the ninth named storm and second hurricane of the 2013 Atlantic hurricane season.
 It formed on September 12 in the Gulf of Mexico from a broad disturbance that also spawned Manuel in the eastern Pacific.
 After initially moving westward toward Veracruz, Ingrid turned northeastward away from the coast.
 Favorable conditions allowed it to attain hurricane status on September 14, and the next day Ingrid attained peak winds of 140 km/h (85 mph).
 Subsequently, increased wind shear weakened the convection as the storm turned more to the northwest and west.
 On September 16, Ingrid made landfall just south of La Pesca, Tamaulipas in northeastern Mexico as a strong tropical storm, and dissipated the next day.
 The hurricane was also the last one to form in the Gulf of Mexico until Hurricane Hermine in 2016.

 The combined impacts of hurricanes Ingrid and Manuel affected two-thirds of Mexico, killing 192 people and causing MXN$75 billion, or roughly US$5.7 billion in damage.
 Most of the effects were due to Manuel, though Ingrid was directly responsible for at least 32 deaths and $20 billion (MXN, US$1.5 billion) in damage.
 The two storms precipitated 162 e9m3 of water, the equivalent of filling every dam in Mexico.
 Rainfall from the storm peaked at 511 mm in Tuxpan, Veracruz.
 The rains caused widespread flooding, damaging at least 14,000 houses and hundreds of roads and bridges.
 In Tamaulipas, where the storm made landfall, the rainfall damaged crops and flooded rivers.
 The effects of the storm spread into South Texas, causing high tides and some flooding.
 After the storm, the Mexican government declared several municipalities to be in states of emergency.
 Relief agencies distributed food and aid to the hardest hit areas, although in Tamaulipas, residents had to rely on assistance from the local Gulf Cartel.
 The names Ingrid and Manuel were both later retired due to their impacts.